abigailrb03/cs294-project/src/project/README.md

 > by running `uv sync` but this should happen automatically the first time you run the command
 > in step 2.

+> Note: You may see directories called `__pycache__` as you run Python commands.
+> You can ignore these directories and you should NOT modify them.

 ### Running the web app locally

 ```sh